At his New Jersey golf club, Trump finds supportive audience

 At his news conference, Trump also promoted the latest jobs report which, while surpassing expectations, lagged behind the past two months and suggested the economic recovery had stalled.
 He battled with reporters, cutting off one who tried to ask a question.
 He played down intelligence reports that Russia was trying to help his candidacy and that China and Iran were hoping for his defeat.

-Trump also returned to his campaign’s newest attack line against Biden — that the former vice president is under the control of the “radical” elements of the Democrat Party.
+Trump also returned to his campaign’s newest attack line against Biden — that the former vice president is under the control of the “radical” elements of the Democratic Party.

+Trump conducted another news conference Saturday at the club, but the crowd was slightly smaller than Friday’s and, this time, nearly everyone was wearing a mask and not a glass of wine was in sight.
+Supporters were just as boisterous, booing the mentions of Democrats and cheering when the president cut off reporters.
+He did sign a series of executive orders and even offered pens to people in the back of the room.

 In campaign meetings before his appearance in the ballroom, the president was shown polling data that indicated that he had narrowed the gap against Biden in most battleground states, though Michigan, which he won in 2016, and Minnesota, which his campaign hoped to pluck from Democrats, were likely out of reach, according to two officials.
 They were not authorized to publicly discuss internal campaign matters and spoke on condition of anonymity.